Asian, Don't Raisin - EGCG Is the Anti-Inflammatory Habit The West Is Missing

 Not inflamed in the obvious sense — swollen ankle, red wound, fever.
 We're talking about the other kind.
 The slow, silent, chronic kind that builds up over years and shows up in ways most people never connect to a single cause.

-Enter EGCG.
+Enter EGCG

-Here's what that actually means in plain language, by symptom:
+Here's what that actually means, by symptom:

 So what's the Asian don't raisin connection?

 Green tea consumption is a consistent feature of cultures with high longevity — Japan, China, Korea.
 There are obviously other factors at play: diet, lifestyle, social connection.

 But the habit of drinking green tea daily, for decades, isn't incidental.
 It's a compounding anti-inflammatory input, repeated thousands of times across a lifetime.

-The science supports what these cultures have practiced for centuries: not as a cure, not as a treatment, but as a daily habit that quietly reduces the load your body is carrying.
+The science supports what these cultures have practised for centuries: not as a cure, not as a treatment, but as a daily habit that quietly reduces the load your body is carrying.

-This is not a magic fix.
+This is not a magic fix

 Green tea doesn't fix your symptoms.
 It quietly reduces the underlying load that's driving most of them.